open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 1. Start up the MCU server components.
 2. Launch your Google Chrome* browser from the client machine.
-3. Connect to the MCU sample application server at: http://XXXXX:3001 or https://XXXXX:3004.
+3. Connect to the MCU sample application server at: https://XXXXX:3004.
 Replace XXXXX with the IP address or machine name of the MCU sample application server.
 > **Note**: Latest Chrome browser versions from v47 force https access on WebRTC applications.
 You will get SSL warning page with default certificates, replace them with your own trusted ones.
 4. Start your conference with this default room created by the sample application server.